Sadra3st/Genius-with-Javafx/README.md

 # 🎵 Genius - Music-Lyrics-Platform

-Hi everyone !
-I am Sadra and I made this app for my Nowruz-Project in Advanced Programming course at SBU university.
+I made this app for my Nowruz-Project in Advanced Programming course at SBU university.
 I started by learning javafx and then building a simple login and register app.
 Then I added different roles for users and brick by brick I made this app.
 So without anymore stories lests dive into it!
 ## 📖 Table of Contents
 - [Description](#-description)